Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Lonicera periclymenum – Image Credit: wikimedia.org

 Known as ‘Late Dutch Honeysuckle‘ these climbers are very fast growing and are ideal for climbing over pergolas, fences and alternatively up walls too.
-Lonicera periclymenum are a vigorous, deciduous climbing shrub with oval-shaped dark green leaves.
-They produce attractive perfumed flowers in summer which last into the autumn which are followed by attractive by red berries.
+Lonicera periclymenum is a vigorous, deciduous climbing shrub with oval-shaped dark green leaves.
+They produce attractive perfumed flowers in summer that last into the autumn which are followed by attractive red berries.

 They grow well in most well-drained soils in partial shade so will grow well on a north facing wall.
 Ideal for exposed or sheltered positions in the garden.